 In light of the continuing situation with COVID-19, the UK government recently made changes to the rules regarding an employee’s ability to carry over annual leave.
+Under UK law and EU law, the statutory minimum holiday entitlement is 5.6 weeks, which includes 1.6 weeks for bank holidays.
 These measures have been put in place for the benefit and support of key workers, such as those who work in healthcare, food, and public utilities, for instance, who are unable to take time off at the moment.

 - Are self-isolating